fdioDocs/vpp-docs/docs/guides/progressivevpp/twovppinstances.rst

 .. _action-create-memif-interface-on-vpp2-1:

-Action: Create memif interface on vpp2
+Create memif interface on vpp2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We want vpp2 to pick up the 'slave' role using the same